by Rebecca Holland

 Dining in Lisbon:

-One of the most unique meals I’ve ever had was at A Cevicheria.
+Eat at A Cevicheria.
 The restaurant specializes in ceviche (obviously) and creates beautiful dishes of every type of fish you can imagine.
 Try the tasting menu, where you’ll have six courses including whitefish, salmon, tuna, and so much more, mixed with ingredients like grapefruit, sweet potato puree, and tiger milk.
 Vinho verde or pisco sours go great with ceviche, or get you through the long wait for a table.

 I normally only point out places I enjoy, but I feel obligated to make a note about Cantinho do Avillez.
 The atmosphere is nice and the menu from Chef Avillez of Belcanto fame looks exciting, but this was the worst meal we had in Portugal.
 I think we ordered well, and it seemed our server thought so too, but each dish was bland.
 It was fine, but not outstanding, and with so many great restaurants in Lisbon, it was a disappointment.
 We were spoiled on this trip with incredible food in every city, so one bad meal wasn’t the end of the world, just surprising, especially from such a highly rated place.